diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 - **Variables/Parameters to set**: We list here any parmaters and values that we want to use as part of our Beam pipeline.

 ![](/images/kettle-beam/kettle-beam-6.png)
+## Batch VS Stream

+So how do I configure the pipeline to use streaming and not batch processing you might wonder?

+Currently the **PDI Beam plugin** doesn't have any unbound input data sources yet.
+Kafka will be the first probably ( see [ticket](https://github.com/mattcasters/kettle-beam-core/issues/3)).
+Once Beam sees it has an unbound (unending) input source, it will automatically stream the data.

 # How to test the PDI Beam Pipeline locally